-Research and development expenses consist of the costs associated with our research and discovery activities, including investment in our systems biology approach, conduct of preclinical studies and clinical trials, manufacturing development efforts and activities related to regulatory filings.
+Research and development expenses consist of the costs associated with our research and discovery activities, including investment in our systems biology approach, performance of preclinical studies and clinical trials, manufacturing development efforts and activities related to regulatory filings.
 Our research and development expenses consist of:

-- employee salaries and related expenses, which include stock compensation and benefits for the personnel involved in our drug discovery and development activities; - external research and development expenses incurred under agreements with third-party contract research organizations and investigative sites; - manufacturing material expense for in-house manufacturing and third-party manufacturing organizations and consultants, including costs associated with manufacturing product prior to regulatory approval; - license fees for and milestone payments related to in-licensed products and technologies; and - facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities, depreciation of leasehold improvements and equipment, and laboratory and other supplies.
+- employee salaries and related expenses, which include stock-based compensation and benefits for the personnel involved in our drug discovery and development activities; - external research and development expenses incurred under agreements with third-party contract research organizations and investigative sites; - manufacturing material expense for in-house manufacturing and third-party manufacturing organizations and consultants, including costs associated with manufacturing product prior to regulatory approval; - license fees for and milestone payments related to in-licensed products and technologies; and - facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent and maintenance of facilities, depreciation of leasehold improvements and equipment, and laboratory and other supplies.

 We expense research and development costs as incurred.
 Conducting a significant amount of research and development is central to our business model.
 Product candidates in late stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of late stage clinical trials.
 We expect to maintain or increase our research and development expenses for the foreseeable future as we continue to develop our clinical stage product candidates and further advance our preclinical products and earlier stage research and development projects.
+This will include additional regulatory milestone payments that we are required to make under the PharmaEngine agreement.

 We use our employee and infrastructure resources across multiple research and development programs.
 We track expenses related to our clinical stage product candidates on a per project basis.
 Accordingly, we allocate internal employee-related and infrastructure costs, as well as third-party costs, to each of these programs.
-We do not allocate to particular development programs either stock compensation expense or expenses related to preclinical programs.
+We do not allocate to particular development programs either stock-based compensation expense or expenses related to preclinical programs.
 Costs that are not directly attributable to specific clinical programs or early preclinical activities, such as wages related to shared laboratory services, travel and employee training and development, are not allocated and are considered general research and discovery expenses.